- What is the difference between Computer Science and Computer Engineering?

 - Are there special considerations for International Students?

 - If I’m not yet admitted to CSE but have completed the prerequisites and I register for courses before admissions decisions are posted, can I start taking the 300-level CSE courses?

 - How can I take a CSE class if I am not a major?

-- When are applications due for Regular Admission?
+- When are applications due for Current UW Student admission?

 - Is there a minimum GPA for an application to be considered?

 - How many undergraduates do you admit to the major?

 - What weights are attached to grades, work experience, personal statements, and other application details?